huyen-nguyen/huyen-nguyen/README.md

 🎯 My work involves developing visualization systems to help scientists efficiently explore and interact with genomics and nucleomics data, supporting sense-making and decision-making in the biomedical domain.

-🍁 When I don't visualize things, I often like to read and play the ukulele.
+🍁 When I don't visualize things, I often read and play the ukulele.

 🌐  [huyennguyen.com](https://huyennguyen.com)